The Roku Ultra has been refreshed for 2020, and there are some noticeable upgrades this year that are worth your attention.

-It’s difficult to improve on an industry-leading device, but Roku found two significant ways in 2019.
-Where in 2018 all we received was a headphone update, but this year there are some significant hardware upgrades.
+It’s difficult to improve on an industry-leading device, but Roku found two significant ways in 2020.
+Where in 2018 all we received was a headphone update, 2019 saw some significant updates, and 2020 builds on those with further tweaks.

 If you’ve never bought a Roku, then this is truly the model for you.
 It’s fast, and almost the most versatile of the Roku family.
 While the other models all rely on Wi-Fi for their connectivity, the Ultra provides you with an Ethernet port.
 While that may not seem like the most important thing in the world, as 4K streaming becomes more common you’ll appreciate the stability of the connection.